Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

   #.
 Click on the :guilabel:`Save and Publish` button and choose for how long you want your listing to be listed.
   #.
 Click on :guilabel:`Publish Listing`.
   #.
-Wait until the network goes through one (1) blockchain confirmation (approximately 2 minutes), and then your listing will be live on the Particl Marketplace.
+Wait until the network goes through one (1) blockchain confirmation (approximately 2 minutes), and then your listing will be live on the :term:`Particl Marketplace`.

 If you want to publish later
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^